UEFA Cup and Europa League records and statistics: By club

-A total of 29 clubs have won the tournament since its 1971 inception, with Sevilla being the only team to win it seven times, and only one to win three in a row.
+A total of 31 clubs have won the tournament since its 1971 inception, with Sevilla being the only team to win it seven times, and only one to win three in a row.
 A total of fifteen clubs have won the tournament multiple times: the forementioned club, along with Liverpool, Juventus, Inter Milan, Atlético Madrid, Borussia Mönchengladbach, Tottenham Hotspur, Real Madrid, IFK Göteborg, Parma, Feyenoord, Chelsea, Porto and Eintracht Frankfurt.
-A total of 32 clubs have reached the final without ever managing to win the tournament.
+A total of 33 clubs have reached the final without ever managing to win the tournament.

 Clubs from eleven countries have provided tournament winners.
 Spanish clubs have been the most successful, winning a total of fourteen titles.
-Italy and England are second with nine each, while the other multiple-time winners are Germany with seven, Netherlands with four, and Portugal, Sweden and Russia with two each.
+England is second with eleven, followed by Italy in third with ten, while the other multiple-time winners are Germany with seven, Netherlands with four, and Portugal, Sweden and Russia with two each.
 The only other countries to provide a tournament winner are Belgium, Ukraine, and Turkey.
 France, Scotland, Yugoslavia, Hungary, and Austria have all provided losing finalists.

 The 1980 UEFA Cup saw four Bundesliga teams (i.e., Bayern Munich, Eintracht Frankfurt, Borussia Mönchengladbach, and VfB Stuttgart) make up all of the semi-finals competitors — a unique record for one country.
 Frankfurt beat Mönchengladbach in the final.

-Clubs from a total of 53 European cities have participated in the tournament final.
-Clubs from 27 cities have provided winners, with the clear city leaders being Sevilla and Madrid (seven and five respectively).
+Clubs from a total of 56 European cities have participated in the tournament final.
+Clubs from 29 cities have provided winners, with the clear city leaders being Seville (seven), followed by London and Madrid (five each).